-Specifies the type of debugging information created for your program and whether this information is kept in object files or in a program database (PDB) file.
+Select the type of debugging information created for your program and whether this information is kept in object (.obj) files or in a program database (PDB).

-The /Z7 option produces object files that also contain full symbolic debugging information for use with the debugger.
-These object files and the built executable can be substantially larger than files that have no debugging information.
+Produces an .obj file containing full symbolic debugging information for use with the debugger.
 The symbolic debugging information includes the names and types of variables, as well as functions and line numbers.
-No PDB file is produced.
+No .pdb file is produced.

-For distributors of debug versions of third-party libraries, there is an advantage to not having a PDB file.
-However, the object files for any precompiled headers are necessary during the library link phase, and for debugging.
-If there is only type information (and no code) in the .pch object file, you must also use the /Yl (Inject PCH Reference for Debug Library) option, which is enabled by default, when you build the library.
+For distributors of third-party libraries, there is an advantage to not having a .pdb file.
+However, the .obj files for the precompiled headers are necessary during the link phase, and debugging.
+If there is only type information (and no code) in the .pch object files, you will also have to compile with /Yl (Inject PCH Reference for Debug Library).

-When you specify both /Zi and /clr, the DebuggableAttribute attribute is not placed in the assembly metadata.
-If you want it, you must specify it in the source code.
+When compiling with /Zi and /clr, the DebuggableAttribute attribute will not be placed in the assembly metadata; you must specify it in source code, if you want it.
 This attribute can affect the runtime performance of the application.
 For more information about how the Debuggable attribute affects performance and how you can modify the performance impact, see Making an Image Easier to Debug.

-The /ZI option forces both the /Gy (Enable Function-Level Linking) and /FC (Full Path of Source Code File in Diagnostics) options to be used in your compilation.
+/ZI causes /Gy (Enable Function-Level Linking) and /FC (Full Path of Source Code File in Diagnostics) to be used in your compilation.

 /ZI is not compatible with /clr (Common Language Runtime Compilation).

-The /ZI option is only available in the compilers targeting x86 and x64 processors; this compiler option is not available in the compilers targeting ARM processors.
+/ZI is only available in the compiler targeting x86; this compiler option is not available in the compilers targeting x64 or Itanium Processor Family (IPF).